-Population: 46.43 million
+Population: 46.7 million

-GDP: €1.22 billion (2015, Eurostat)
+GDP: €1.17 billion (2017, Eurostat)

 Overview of the Spanish fisheries and aquaculture sector

-Spain, with a coastline of almost 8,000 km, is home to the biggest fishing industry in the EU.
-The majority of fisheries activities are carried out in the coastal regions of Spain.
-Positioned at the far south-west corner of Europe, the country enjoys entry points into both the Atlantic Ocean and the Mediterranean Sea, and offers good conditions for marine and freshwater aquaculture.
-Spain produces over 1.2 million tonnes of fisheries products per annum, more than any other EU country.
-70 % comes from sea fishing, 29 % from aquaculture and a mere 1 % from inland fishing.
+Spain, with a coastline of almost 8 000 km, is home to the biggest fishing industry in the EU.
+The majority of fisheries activities are carried out in the coastal regions.
+Positioned at the south-west corner of Europe, the country enjoys entry points into both the Atlantic Ocean and the Mediterranean Sea and offers good conditions for marine and freshwater aquaculture.
+Spain has age-old marine traditions and is the largest producer of fish in the EU by volume and the largest consumer market for fisheries and aquaculture products.

 Processing and trade

-The industry is mainly composed of medium-sized companies, mostly in the canning sector and to a lesser extent in fresh and frozen processed seafood sectors.
+The industry is mainly composed of medium-sized companies, mostly in the canning sector and to a lesser extent in the fresh and frozen processed seafood sectors.
 The canning sector has the highest production volume.
-Tuna is the most important species, amounting to 241,500 tonnes, while other key species include sardines and anchovies.
-In the past few years, the Spanish fish processing sector has seen mixed trends due to economic constrains in the country, but the canning industry has kept its position in production of fish and seafood products, both for domestic and international markets, by acquiring niche markets and maintaining premium-prices.
+Tuna is the most important species, amounting to 254 035 tonnes, while other key species going to canning include sardine and anchovy.
+In the past few years, the Spanish fish processing sector has seen mixed trends due to macroeconomic challenges in the country, but the fish and seafood canning industry has kept its position, both domestically and internationally, by acquiring niche markets and maintaining premium-prices.

-The total import of fisheries and aquaculture products reached 1,584,700 tonnes in 2016, about the same level as in 2010.
-In terms of value, imports of fisheries and aquaculture products amounted to over €5.8 billion, an increase of €0.4 billion.
-Spanish imports were predominantly composed of crustaceans, molluscs, and cephalopods, which made up to 40 % in value of the total fisheries and seafood imports.
-The total export of fisheries and aquaculture products was stable from 2010–2016, amounting to 1,040,843 tonnes in 2016.
-Spain exports its fisheries and aquaculture products to a wide range of countries with Italy (20 %), Portugal (16 %), and France (11 %) as the main destinations.
+The total import of fisheries and aquaculture products reached 1.78 million tonnes in 2017, he highest level in the past decade.
+In terms of value, imports of fisheries and aquaculture products amounted to approximately €7.1 billion, an increase of €0.47 billion from 2016.
+Spanish imports were predominantly composed of crustaceans, molluscs, and cephalopods, which made up 39% of the total fisheries and seafood imports in terms of value.
+The total export of fisheries and aquaculture products has been increasing in volume since 2013, amounting to 1.2 million tonnes in 2017.
+Spain exports its fisheries and aquaculture products to a wide range of countries with Italy (30%), Portugal (18%), and France (14%) as the main destinations.
 Tunas and cephalopods are the most exported products.

-According to Spain’s Operational Program EMFF 2014–2020, the marine fisheries sector in Spain faces challenges in terms of its sustainability at both the biological and economic level.
+According to Spain’s EMFF Operational Program 2014–2020, the marine fisheries sector in Spain faces challenges in terms of its sustainability at both the biological and economic level.
 The Spanish fleet is highly diversified with specific needs as well as challenges in each category.
 The fisheries sector is making investments in ports and on board to improve the quality and added value of fisheries products.
 Measures also include diversification of fishery and fishery-related activities, promoting entrepreneurship (particularly among young fishermen), improving the added value and use of unwanted catches, and enhancing safety on board.
 EMFF funding will also focus on the protection of aquatic biodiversity and ecosystems.
 The aim is to make the profession both more attractive and more competitive.

-Below you can find the "Aquaculture in Spain in 2018" publication produced by APROMAR.
+Below you can find the "Aquaculture in Spain in 2019" publication produced by APROMAR.
 For more information, you can visit www.apromar.es.

 Useful Links for Spain